lunarphp/lunar/docs/src/installation.md

 ## Search Configuration

 Lunar uses Laravel Scout for search.
-We have had good success using Meilisearch, although it's entirely up to you which driver you use, as long as it's compatible.
+Out the box we provide our own database driver for getting set up quickly, although it's entirely up to you which driver you use, as long as it's compatible.

-If you just want to give the wheels a spin, we also ship with a MySQL driver.
-Just bear in mind this is highly restrictive and we do not recommend using this in any production capacity.

 Publish the Scout config.